Painted Lady (TV series)

-Painted Lady was a 1997 murder mystery drama starring Helen Mirren, involving art theft.
+Painted Lady is a 1997 murder mystery drama starring Helen Mirren, involving art theft.
 It co-starred Franco Nero, Karl Geary and Iain Glen, and was directed by Julian Jarrold.

 The role was created specifically for Mirren, as a means for her to try something a bit different from her Inspector Tennison character on the popular Prime Suspect series.
 The series was a collaborative effort of Granada Television and PBS.
 It was broadcast on ITV from 7 to 8 December 1997 in the UK and in the US on PBS's Masterpiece Theatre 26 April 1998.

 Plot summary

 Maggie Sheridan, a washed-up blues vocalist from the 1960s who had long since stopped performing, had settled into a comfortable life on the Dublin estate of Sir Charles Stafford, the father of her childhood friend.
-When Sir Charles is murdered in what appears to be a bungled robbery (in which a valuable sixteenth-century painting is stolen), Maggie is drawn into the world of illegal art trade in an effort to solve the mystery and avenge her friend's murder, donning the persona of Polish Countess Magdelena Kreschinskaá.
+When Sir Charles is murdered in what appears to be a bungled robbery (in which a valuable sixteenth-century painting is stolen), Maggie is drawn into the world of illegal art trade to solve the mystery and avenge her friend's murder, donning the persona of Polish Countess Magdelena Kreschinskaá.

 The story centres around Judith Beheading Holofernes, the masterwork of Artemisia Gentileschi, who was a 17th-century female Italian painter who survived a rape.
 The painting fictionally travels to Dublin and New York City, and Gentileschi's tragic story eventually figures into the plot.
 There are other visual references to notable paintings in the film.